Xperaz/Coffee-shop/README.md

     element.onload = eventHandler;

     element.onload = (event) => {
-        // it replace the first handler, because its property so it uses setter and getter,
+        //It replaces the first handler, and its property so it uses a setter and getter,
-        // there is place for only one event handler
+        //There is place for only one event handler
     }

 ```

-but for ``` addEventListener ``` it's using the observer design pattern, where i can subscribe a lot of listeners or observers and all of them will be fire, Also ``` addEventListener ``` supports more advanced event handling.
+but for ``` addEventListener ``` it uses the observer design pattern, where I can subscribe a lot of listeners or observers and all of them will be fired, Also ``` addEventListener ``` supports more advanced event handling.

 ```
  function eventHandler(event) {